 Rather than focusing on fixed plans and goals, think about what your parenting values are.
 Then you can apply your values to any situation, which can be helpful if you are getting a lot of contradictory advice, and/or the circumstances are unexpected.

 If being a loving mum and spending time with your baby matters to you, when something unplanned occurs—such as not being able to breastfeed—it’s easier to handle if you know that your values are covered.

 It’s important, when you are over being a mum, to remember that your child brings you more joy than grief.
 So on the odd occasion when things get covered in poo, have a good laugh about it afterwards rather than letting it get you down.

 There will be tough times.
 But finding the humour in the small things can help you get through difficult moments.
 Laughing at the crazy things that your child does, the unsolicited advice you get from strangers, and laughing at yourself, is healthy!
 Laughter is great for our mental and physical health, it lowers our blood pressure, encourages the release of endorphins, and helps us to keep things in perspective.

 The rewards are worth it

 Take it easy on yourself while you navigate your journey into parenthood.
-Mothers all around the globe want to be the perfect mother, but the truth is no one is perfect—as your child learns and grows so will you.
+Women all around the globe want to be the perfect mother, but the truth is no one is perfect—as your child learns and grows so will you.
 One of the benefits of parenting is that it can make you a better person.
 Plus you get to watch your child grow, guide them through new experiences, and get countless smiles and hugs.
 You will gain more than you ever could imagine when you become a mum.